0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ## How to deregister as a price oracle

-To leave the price oracle one simply needs to invoke deregistration at the contract the specific price oracle that your node is working for.
+To leave the price oracle, invoke the action deregistration at the system contract where you registered.

 1. Find the [large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014) with the address `04f1ab744630e57fb9cfcd42e6ccbf386977680014`
 2. Open the contract state